Last Updated on

 [Also Read: 10 Weeks Pregnant]

-The first trimester body changes are prominent at this stage.
-The foetus can breathe, suck its thumb, and sigh.
-The head of the foetus is larger than the body.
-Food cravings become pronounced during the 11th week and you may find yourself craving for things unrelated to food such as pica, which may indicate a sign or deficiency in your diet.
+By week 11, the foetus can breathe, suck its thumb, and sigh.
+The baby’s facial development continues during this time and the head of the foetus is larger than the body.
+Food cravings become pronounced during the 11th week and you may find yourself craving for things unrelated to food such as pica, which may indicate a deficiency in your diet.
 Consuming folate, fibre, and iron is essential and eating chives can help with this.
-The first-trimester ultrasound screening is done between weeks 11 and 13 to test for chromosomal abnormalities alongside a nuchal translucency test.
+The first-trimester ultrasound scan will be performed between week 11 and 13 to test for chromosomal abnormalities alongside a Nuchal translucency test.

 [Also Read: 11 Weeks Pregnant]

-Now 3 inches in length, your baby starts growing even more.
-The face of your baby will look more human and the baby will weigh about half an ounce.
-The rest of the body grows with the head growth of the foetus slowing down to accommodate the proportions of other body parts.
-The baby’s posture changes into a curling and upright position.
-The muscles of your stomach slow down and your stools become a lot harder in nature.
-You will experience a gassy stomach, increased heart rate, and notice your hips widening to accommodate the growing size of your uterus.
+Now 3 inches in length, your baby will start growing even more.
+The face of your baby will look more human and the baby will weigh about half an ounce I .e.around 14gms and crown to rump length of 2 to2 1/4 inches; about the size of a lime.
+The rest of the body will continue to grow and the growth of the head will slow down to accommodate the proportions of other body parts.
+The baby’s posture will change into a curling and upright position.
+You may have trouble passing stools.
+You may also have a gassy stomach and increased heart rate.
+You may notice your hips widening to accommodate the growing size of your uterus.
 Since the uterus has a hard time fitting into the pelvis, it puts pressure on the abdomen and pushes into it to accommodate for space.

 [Also Read: 12 Weeks Pregnant]

-The first trimester ends and the second trimester body changes enter into full swing.
-Consuming a lot of fluids is important and you may start eating meals for two.
-You will experience more energy, reduced nausea, and swimming exercises are often recommended for pregnant women at this stage alongside low-impact yoga workouts.
-Prenatal hiccups by the baby are experienced to clear up diaphragm passages and facilitate breathing function.
+You and your baby have made it through the first trimester.
+Congrats!
+As you have entered the second trimester of your pregnancy, the changes in your body will be in full swing.
+Eating healthy and drinking lots of fluids is important from now on.
+You will feel slightly better as nausea and morning sickness will subside.
+Swimming exercises are often recommended to pregnant women at this stage alongside low-impact yoga workouts.
+The baby will experience prenatal hiccups which helps clear up diaphragm passage and facilitate breathing function.
 Kidney function inside the baby begins and the bone marrow starts white blood cell production to fight against various diseases.
 The pancreas, gall bladder, and thyroid will have also developed during this week.

 [Also Read: 13 Weeks Pregnant]